HarelPoms/HarelsNodeJSProject/README.md

 ```

 -- no requirements are needed, neither in the header or the body of the request

+Response :
+-Will return all the cards in the database.

 #### Get My Cards